primate-run/primate/docs/guides/responses/stream-binary-data.md

 ---
-name: Stream binary data
+title: Stream binary data
 ---

 Serve binary data like files or images.
-Use the `stream` response.
+Use the `binary` response.

 ---